yuktasree/Wolf-Parking-Database-Management/README.md

 These tasks encompass diverse operations, such as managing driver and lot information, assigning permits, tracking citations, and generating reports.

-The 3 project reports have information about the database schema and it's design
+The 3 project reports have information about the database schema and they are structured as follows: <br>

-Report 1: ER Diagrams and APIs
+Report 1: ER Diagrams and APIs. <br>
-Report 2: Database Schema and SQL statements that create the tables Report 3: Transactions used in the Database and how the code was structured
+Report 2: Database Schema and SQL statements that create the tables. <br>
+Report 3: Transactions used in the Database and how the code was structured.